hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/preparing-and-signing-transactions/index.rst

 The general process for forming a transaction is:

-1. Call your own node’s RPC to get the current ledger end (think “latest block”)
+1. Call your own node's RPC to get the current ledger end (think “latest block”)
-2. Call your own node’s RPC to get relevant private data at ledger end (e.g. wallet’s holdings)
+2. Call your own node's RPC to get relevant private data at ledger end (e.g. wallet's holdings)
 3. Call app/token specific APIs to get context information (e.g. mining round contracts)
 4. Assemble the data into the full command using the OpenAPI/JSON or gRPC schemas.